orient-man/blog-ideas/autofac-wcf-proxies-csharp/README.md

 ## How

 * interceptor which "generates" contract implementation on-the-fly
-* on time proxy generation cost at registration (injected code to AppDomain - this code always stays there - be careful)
+* one time proxy generation cost at registration (injected code to AppDomain - this code always stays there - be careful)
 * small footprint (relativly to WCF) - 0.2ms per call